 To review the recorded footage, you’re going to need a monitor.
 Any plain old computer monitor will do just fine, but if you don’t have one at hand, most modern day TVs have all the input jacks you’re going to need.

-In any case, a hidden camera works just like a normal one, except for the fact it’s designed to be a bit smaller, so the task of concealing it is much easier.
+In any case, a hidden camera works just like a normal CCTV Camera, except for the fact it’s designed to be a bit smaller, so the task of concealing it is much easier.

 The device works by using a lens, through which it captures the incoming light.
 The light is then focused on a small grid of light detectors.
 These have the function of measuring how much light there is at a particular point in the image.